Pupri: Description

+Sky view from a flyover in the town.

 Tourism

+The teertha of the Nageshwar Nath Mahadev Mandir.

 The Nageshwar Nath Mahadev Mandir is the main Tirtha in the town of Pupri.
 It was built in the style of Nepalese architectural design of the famous Pashupatinath Mandir in Kathmandu.
 The other prominent tirtha in the territory of the Nagar panchayat in Pupri is Maharani Sthan.
 It is located at Jhazhihat.
 It is the major religious center of the town.
 It is the common Maharani Sthan of the villages Hardia, Jhajihat, Bahma, Jaitpur, Rajbagh and Pupri Bazar.